bondy-io/bondy_docs/docs/reference/wamp_api/bridge_relay.md

                 "type": "string",
                 "required": true,
                 "mutable": false,
-                "description": "Allowed values: normal and jitter.
-The backoff strategy to be used, ‘jitter’ implements an exponential backoff and is the recommended option.", "default": "jitter"
+                "description": "Allowed values: `normal` and `jitter`.
+The backoff strategy to be used, `jitter` implements an exponential backoff and is the recommended option.", "default": "jitter"
             },
             "max_retries": {